Rules of procedure

 The Management will refuse all “holiday with” entry to people who are not naturists.

-It is compulsory for men on their own who have never stayed at CHM to have been recommended by a customer.
+It is compulsory for single persons who have never stayed at CHM to have been recommended by a customer.
 Their entry will be refused if this is not the case.

 Everyone must visibly wear their pass bearing their photo and the information proving their right to stay upon entry to the campsite.
 This pass is required everywhere.